Billy Joel: Filmography

+Film

 Other ventures

 In 1996, Joel merged his long-held love of boating with his desire for a second career.
-With Long Island boating businessman Peter Needham, he formed the Long Island Boat Company.
+He and Long Island boating businessman Peter Needham formed the Long Island Boat Company.

-In November 2010, Joel opened a shop in Oyster Bay, Long Island, to manufacture custom-made, retro-styled motorcycles and accessories.
+In November 2010, Joel opened 20th Century Cycles, a vintage motorcycle customization business and museum in Oyster Bay, Long Island.

 In 2011, Joel announced that he was releasing an autobiography that he had written with Fred Schruers, titled The Book of Joel: A Memoir.
-The book was originally going to be released in June 2011, but in March 2011 Joel decided against publishing the book and officially canceled his deal with HarperCollins.
+The book was originally going to be released in June 2011, but, in March 2011, Joel decided against publishing the book and officially canceled his deal with HarperCollins.
 Rolling Stone noted, "HarperCollins acquired the book project for US$3 million in 2008.
 Joel is expected to return his advance on that sum to the publisher."
 According to Billboard, "the HarperCollins book was billed as an 'emotional ride' that would detail the music legend's failed marriage to Christie Brinkley, as well as his battles with substance abuse."
 In explaining his decision to cancel the book's release, Joel said, "It took working on writing a book to make me realize that I'm not all that interested in talking about the past, and that the best expression of my life and its ups and downs has been and remains my music."
 In 2014, Schruers published a biography, simply titled Billy Joel, based on his extensive personal interviews with Joel.